ecmwf/conflator/README.md

 # Conflator

 Conflator is a configuration-handling library for Python.
 It is designed to simplify the handling of configuration from multiple sources, such as environment variables, command line arguments, and configuration files.
-As an application or library developer, you specify your configuration schema with a Pydantic model, and Fast-Config will handle the rest.
+As an application or library developer, you specify your configuration schema with a Pydantic model, and conflator will handle the rest.

 ## Installation